 International Journal of Pharmacy Practice publishes manuscripts on all aspects of pharmacy practice and medicines management.
 The journal publishes original research papers, critical reviews, personal views and short communications.

 Contributions to International Journal of Pharmacy Practice will be subjected to review at the discretion of the Editorial Office and papers accepted may be subject to editorial revision.
 Decisions regarding acceptability will be made on the basis of the quality of science, the contribution of the work to the field, the suitability of the work for the Journal and the presentation of the manuscript.
 Contributions submitted by the Journal's Editors and Editorial Board members are subject to the same peer review standards as papers submitted by all other authors.
 We aim to present authors with an initial decision regarding the acceptability of submitted papers within twelve weeks of receipt of the manuscript.
 Further information can be found below.

-- All contributing authors of a manuscript should include their full name, affiliation, postal address, telephone and fax numbers and email address on the cover page of the manuscript.
+- All contributing authors of a manuscript should include their full name, affiliation, postal address, telephone and email address on the title page of the manuscript.
+A brief description of contributions should also be listed per author.
+Anyone who has contributed to the manuscript but does not qualify as an author should appear as an acknowledgement on the title page.
 One author should be identified as the corresponding author.

 - For all manuscripts non-discriminatory (inclusive) language should be used.

 - Authors are urged to be succinct, to use the minimum number of tables and figures necessary and to avoid repetition of information between these two media.
 Given the competition for space within the journal, the length of submission in relation to its likely contribution will be taken into account with regard to acceptability.
 Guidelines on length are provided below.

 - The pages and lines of the manuscript must be numbered.